Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 Water the newly repotted orchid with a generous soak and mist the leaves generously to help mitigate transplant shock.

-How to Care for Phalaenopsis Orchids to After Blooming (And Get Them to Rebloom)
+How to Care for Phalaenopsis Orchids After Blooming (And Get Them to Rebloom)

-Phalaenopsis orchid blooms can last up three months in the right conditions before dropping its blooms.
+Phalaenopsis orchid blooms can last up to three months in the right conditions before dropping its blooms.

-The phalaenopsis can sometimes rebloom on the same flower spike if you cut the flower spike just above the second node under the spent flowers, which can stimulate a side shoot to from on the flower spike from which new flower buds emerge.
+The phalaenopsis can sometimes rebloom on the same flower spike if you cut the flower spike just above the second node under the spent flowers, stimulating a side shoot to form on the flower spike from which new flower buds emerge.
+I find that mine does around 70% of the time.

 Cutting half an inch above the node of a phalaenopsis orchid can grow a new flower spike to display more blooms.